What Does NxGen MDx Screen For?

 What Your Test Results Mean:

+Test results indicate that you are a carrier of ataxia with vitamin E deficiency (AVED).
 Carriers are not expected to show symptoms.
-You and your partner would both have to be carriers of ataxia with vitamin E deficiency for there to be an increased chance to have a child with symptoms; this is known as autosomal recessive inheritance.
+You and your partner would both have to be carriers of AVED for there to be an increased chance to have a child with symptoms; this is known as autosomal recessive inheritance.
 Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning.